lowRISC/opentitan/doc/contributing/detailed_contribution_guide/README.md

----
-title: "In-depth guide to contributing to OpenTitan"
+# In-depth guide to contributing to OpenTitan
----

 The way we work on OpenTitan is very similar to what is done in other collaborative open-source projects.
 For a brief overview see [Contributing to OpenTitan](../README.md).